Time to change the status quo

 A view through development economic lenses questions why there should be a memorandum of understanding with communities engaged in illicit mining.
 Illegal mining has taken a much stronger hold, leading to the devastation of several hectares of land without extensive consultation.

-According to such memoranda of understanding, the Assemblies will be in charge of reclaiming all the land that has been devastated and *Tick or Milliner* trees will have to be planted.
+According to such memoranda of understanding, the assemblies will be in charge of reclaiming all the land that has been devastated and that tick or milliner trees will have to be planted.

-I believe it is time we included apolitical thinkers in our local government framework to help with suggestions on long-term strategies to enhance revenue generation, and reduce pressure on the Central Government to release cash for the growth of local government administration.
+I believe it is time we included political thinkers in our local government framework to help with suggestions on long-term strategies to enhance revenue generation, and reduce pressure on the Central Government to releasing cash for the growth of local government administration.

 Children still attend school in dilapidated buildings in the twenty-first century, and under trees, encased in decaying structures built of mud and thatch, where the thatch acts as a habitat for poisonous reptiles but could put the lives of students in danger.